RithvikR1218/ClockBuster/README.md

 ReactJS for frontend
 PyTorch for ML Recommendation system

-Goals:
+## Goals:
-To successfully make a REST API with authentication
+To successfully make a REST API
-To integrate ML model with Backend
+To authenticate users with JWT(Maybe OAuth) and add cookies + chors To integrate ML model with Backend
 Make frontend with react